gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS record on the DCI that would be used for new DTLS connection.
-In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new DCI.
+Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS record on the Traffic DCI that would be used for new DTLS connection.
+In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new Traffic DCI.

 As soon as the new DTLS connection completes handshaking, the traffic is moved from the old one, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.

+On Restart connection, trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS record on the Restart DCI that would be used for new DTLS connection.
+In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new Restart DCI.

 ## Race Condition in Rekeying